-The Ghana Priorities will be conducted using the Copenhagen Consensus award-winning methodology.
-The aim of the project is to promote the use of social, economic and environmental benefit-cost analysis as decision support before choosing between various policies.
+The Ghana Priorities was conducted using the Copenhagen Consensus award-winning methodology.
+The aim of the project was to promote the use of social, economic and environmental benefit-cost analysis as decision support before choosing between various policies.

-Economist Researchers will be commissioned to write Research Papers on the costs and benefits of the interventions determined through multiple iterations of outreach and consultation with key stakeholders in Ghana.
+Economist Researchers were commissioned to write research papers on the costs and benefits of the interventions determined through multiple iterations of outreach and consultation with key stakeholders in Ghana.

-At the conclusion of the research project, an Eminent Panel of leading Ghanaian and international economists will be convened to review the cost-benefit research and rank the interventions based on the evidence.
-The top interventions as assessed by the various stakeholder groups will be given greater prominence and promoted by Ghana Priorities as some of the most effective solutions to the country’s challenges.
+At the conclusion of the research project, an Eminent Panel of leading Ghanaian and international economists convened to review the cost-benefit research and rank the interventions based on the evidence.

 Theory of change